JamyJones/jjdgdjf/msg.md

-Who is a pragmatic programmer
+Who is a pragmatic programmer do you know big O